Local Search For SMT On Linear and Multilinear Real Arithmetic: Interval-based Operation

 The first option is the same as critical move, and thus {\it critical move} can be regarded as a special case of our interval-based operator.
-The second option is an typical choice among intervals.
-The third option aims to find a rational value in the open interval with small denominator.
+The second option is a simple choice among intervals.
+The third option aims to find a rational value limited in the open interval with small denominator, and it is easy to calculate.

+Note that it is difficult and even even impractical to compute the operations leading to the largest local decrease in the score, based on the following reasons: An operation consists of the variable to modify and the future value to assign.
+However, the variable can be assigned with arbitrary real number, which is inexhaustible.
+Although this can be reduced to enumerable intervals, it is still too time-consuming to enumerate all possible operations.
+Moreover, a literal $\ell$ contains different variables, and changing one such variable would affect all other literals (not only $\ell$) containing the variable.
+Thus, to calculate the score of an operation, we need to go through all literals containing the variable to modify, which is time-consuming.
+These two reasons make it a very time-consuming procedure to compute such an operation leading to the largest local decrease in the score.

+Thus, our algorithm does not tempt to compute such an operation, but chooses an operation with good score from sampled candidate operations with those candidate values.
+In the future work, we will further enrich the sampled candidate values by considering more random values with small denominator in the interval.